JohnTelford/mkdocs_01_03_2023/docs/team_overview.md

 title: Team Overview
 ---

-Iterative website Define, Design, Develop, Deploy and Maintenance teams may be operational at the same time creating, testing, and helping Maintenance
+Iterative website Define, Design, Develop, Deploy and Maintenance teams may be operational at the same time creating, testing, and helping with maintenance

 <div style="text-align: center;">
 <b>Teams</b>